 My interests are in providing a quality service to people, and I just happened to be good at cooking!
 I’ve always really enjoyed engaging with people and I love to see people enjoy my products, so once I realised I was good at cooking, being a chef was a natural fit for me.

 One of the biggest challenges in running your own business is staying relevant.
 So you have to keep up with changes in the market and pick up on what the new trends are.
-Staying relevant on social media, for example, can be so important to how successful your business is.
+Staying relevant and having a presence on social media, for example, is so important to how successful your business is.

 You’ve also got to keep yourself interested, because if you’re interested then people will be automatically drawn to that enthusiasm and interested in what you’re producing.